DennisSchulmeister/lernspiel.online/HACKING.md

 The idea is to keep the technical requirements lean to enable easy deployment in custom environments.
-Therefor the choice of Django might be considered "conservative", but in fact it contains all the needed functionality like HTTP request routing, service-side templates, database access, ... in a single, stable and well maintained dependency.
+Therefor the choice of Django might be considered "conservative", but in fact it contains all the needed functionality like HTTP request routing, server-side templates, database access, ... in a single, stable and well maintained dependency.

 For the frontend we use the following additional things: